Belaial/Ouman-EH800---Home-Assistant/README.md

 3. Then create all the sensors / switches you want under /homeassistant/configuration.yaml

-Here is an example of a sensor and a switch
+Here is an example of a sensor and a switch (You need to replace ip and port with our configured values)

 ```
 command_line: